The Hit Sounds of Simon and Garfunkel

-The Hit Sounds of Simon and Garfunkel was a "Cash-In" Simon and Garfunkel album released in 1967 (see 1967 in music) by Pickwick Records.
-The label decided that it would capitalize on the duo's newfound fame by releasing this album, consisting of ten tracks recorded from the late 1950s and early 1960s while the duo still called themselves Tom and Jerry.
+The Hit Sounds of Simon and Garfunkel was a "Cash-In" Simon and Garfunkel album released in 1966 by Pickwick Records.
+The label decided that it would capitalize on the duo's newfound fame by releasing this album, consisting of ten tracks recorded from the late 1950s while the duo still called themselves Tom and Jerry.
 Simon and Garfunkel sued Pickwick because the company was presenting the music as recently recorded material.
 Pickwick eventually withdrew the album from the market.